bberkay/openmail/README.md

 |                      _Compose_                      |                       _Simple Search_                       |
 | ![Settings](docs/screenshots/settings.png)              |        ![Advanced Search](docs/screenshots/advanced-search.png)                 |
 |                      _Settings_                      |                          _Advanced Search_                           |

-> [!IMPORTANT]
-> These designs are mostly for testing purposes and are likely to change as development continues.

 ## Current Features